Book Review | She Said : Jodi Kantor and Megan Twohey | A Feminist Triumph

 Full book review:

 I have been wanting to read the book “She Said” by Jodi Kantor and Megan Twohey for a long time now.
 It had been on my list for about 6 months.
 But it was only recently that I picked it up and finished it pretty quickly.
 Being a feminist, I knew I had to be in the right frame of mind to be able to read the book, hence the delay.

 On a side note, this made me look up the law on sexual harassment in India.
 We all dread the annual training we have to do for POSH.
 But it is interesting to note that “The Sexual Harassment of Women at Workplace (Prevention, Prohibition and Redressal) Act” was passed in 2013.
-That is just a decade ago.
-There are nothing but something called the Vishaka Guidelines that the supreme court established in 1997 to refer to in cases of workplace sexual harassment.
+That was just a decade ago.
+There is nothing but something called the Vishaka Guidelines that the Supreme Court established in 1997 to refer to in cases of workplace sexual harassment.
 I am thinking of doing a more elaborate blog on this hopefully soon.